COST GUIDES

 If you're replacing your home's existing storage heaters with electric radiators, you'll need to factor in the removal cost and potentially extra electrical work.

-For a higher 2500W radiator, you'll need to budget approximately £1,000.
-Meanwhile, for a 500W radiator, you're looking at around £300.
+For a higher 2,500W radiator, budget approximately £1,000.
+For a 500W radiator, you're looking at around £300.
+Note that 500W radiators are only suitable for small bedrooms or home office spaces.

 Electric radiator installation cost with extra electrical work